AppliedMechanicsLab/ENGN0310/Labs/StressStrainTensorLab.md

 Now recall that in 1D-case, we only needed Young's modulus to relate stress ($\frac{F}{A}$) to strain ($\frac{\delta}{L}$).
 How do we relate stress tensor to strain tensor?
 To describe the relation between stress and strain tensors, we actually need two material properties.
 With this motivation, we will introduce another material property, Poisson's ratio, which is a measure of the deformation of a material in a direction perpendicular to specific loading.

 In this lab, you will be given a silicone strip with three squares drawn on it, as shown below.
-We will put this under uni-axial tension to 1) familiarize yourself with the concept of stress/strain tensors, and 2) see and measure the Poisson's effect in action.
+We will put this under uni-axial tension to 1) become familiar with the concept of stress/strain tensors, and 2) see and measure the Poisson's effect in action.

 <img src="SiliconeStrip.png" alt="drawing" width="250"/>
 <img src="Schematic-01.png" alt="drawing" width="220"/>